Applications of the close-limit approximation: horizonless compact objects and scalar fields: Extreme Compact Objects

 If the final object is a Schwarzschild BH, the background metric $g^{(0)}_{\mu\nu}$ in Eq.~\eqref{eq:eco_exp} is Schwarzschild's metric.
 The procedure of recasting the BL-ECO initial data~\eqref{eq:dsBL_pert_ECO} as a perturbation of Schwarzschild metric is formally equivalent to the derivation in Sec.~\ref{subsec:recast_BH}, leading to an $\ell=2$ Zerilli function at the initial time $t=t_0$ given by Eqs.~\eqref{eq:zerillit0}-\eqref{eq:defQ}.

 Since the background is Schwarzschild's metric, the Zerilli equation~\eqref{eq:zer} has to be solved with the same boundary condition as in the BBH case.
-Therefore, the gravitational waveform emitted in the collision of two ECOs into a Schwarzschild BH, computed with the CLAP (and neglecting the effect of perturbations inside the ECO's surface) coincides with the waveform emitted in a BBH collision.
+Therefore, the gravitational waveform emitted in the collision of two ECOs into a Schwarzschild BH, computed with the CLAP (and neglecting the effect of perturbations inside the ECO's surface) coincides with the waveform emitted in a BBH collision. \footnote{Note that this does not imply that generic theories of gravity yield the same dynamics as GR, if the final merger product is a BH.
+The implication is that, if the initial state is parametrically close to a BH, and the final state is a Kerr BH, then the approach to the final state is identical within GR.}